In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 The first step towards conversion is getting in the inbox, and then comes the product, the copy you've written, and the design you've created.
 With the best design and relevant content, if you're not inboxing, your ROI will simply go for a toss.

-Suryanarayan Pal, Growth Marketer, Mailmodo
+- Suryanarayan Pal Growth Marketer, Mailmodo

 All your money and time invested in setting up your strong infrastructure, messaging, and email service provider is wasted without a solid reputation.
 So, email deliverability monitoring is critical to ensure you get a higher ROI.